 Spratling's first designs were based on pre-Columbian stamps that when applied to clay left a fretwork, unmistakably Mexican; they were very simple, but they achieved what he was looking for, that is, a style of his own.
 Shortly thereafter, he ventured into a style that would become unmistakably his own, such as the descending eagle with Aztec motifs and some bracelets using the pre-Columbian fretwork, whose line was accentuated by oxidizing the silver and then polishing.

 After the successful beginnings of the Taller de las Delicias and Spratling's fame as the founder of a new industry and, above all, as a designer, the growth of this workshop was so important that, as time went by, some of the artisans and employees of the Delicias established new workshops and thus the silversmith entrepreneurs appeared.
-There were also merchants who ventured into the silver market, buying from small home-produced artisans who were beginning to make their first efforts in silversmithing.
+Some merchants ventured into the silver market, buying from small home-produced artisans who were beginning to make their first efforts in silversmithing.

 Then there were splits in the group of silversmiths who had begun to realize that having learned the handling of metal, a type of design that was different from Spratling's was necessary and that would begin to generate new workshops.
 The first friendly breaks were the Castillo's who formed a group in which the idea of a similar but different design appeared for the first time, and which later evolved into a style all its own.
 With them went two brilliant silversmiths, both designers: Jorge (Chato) Castillo and Salvador Vaca Terán.
 It was a formidable group of designers and they established a unique style.